 I use this story when working with people on a team who disagree.
 They are typically committed to maintaining their point of view and communicating it so that other people give in.
 They have an implicit theory that — keeping with the dog analogy — if they just keep on forging ahead, they’ll drag the other people around to their side of the pole.

 But since both sides believe this, they get caught up in this seemingly insurmountable disagreement.
 It’s frustrating.
 Both groups are trying to go forward, and they see the other side trying to go forward, and yet, they are all stuck at an impasse.

 This executive and the manager are on two different sides of the telephone pole trying to drag each other in the same direction.
 The exec’s current story is “If I give in, I will lose, and I don’t want to lose.”
 What if she changes her story?

 How are your ‘stories’ holding you back?

 - How often are you caught up in your own story and not willing to budge on something?

-- How often are you to deeply listening and try to understand another person’s story?
+- How often are you deeply listening and trying to understand another person’s story?

 - What would be different in your life if you changed your story?

 Simmons goes on in the article to say, the story tends to change the context.
 It makes people stop for a minute and think, “My goal is no longer to make you think like I think.
 My goal is to create some space so that we can both share what we think, compare notes, and create a new point of view, a much broader point of view.”